Impact of Nuclear Reaction Rate Uncertainties on Type I X-ray Burst Nucleosynthesis: A Monte Carlo Study: Discussion and Conclusion

 \section{Discussion and Conclusion}

 We systematically investigate the impact of nuclear reaction rate uncertainties on XRB nucleosynthesis using both temperature-independent and -dependent methods.
-The simulations were performed for three representative XRB trajectories (Models K04, S01, and S16) using the WinNet code, with additional cross-checks done using the NucNet Tools~\citep{Meyer2007} and the SkyNet code~\citep{Lippuner2017}.
-Although slight differences exist in the final abundances calculated by these codes, the overall results are in good agreement.
+Simulations were performed for three representative XRB trajectories (Models K04, S01, and S16) using the WinNet code, with additional cross-checks performed using the NucNet Tools~\citep{Meyer2007} and the SkyNet code~\citep{Lippuner2017}.
+Although there are slight differences in the final abundances calculated by these codes, the overall results are in good agreement.
 Our approach included 100,000 Monte Carlo trials per model run, enabling a comprehensive exploration of how final isotopic abundances are affected by variations across a large number of reactions.

-Results from temperature-independent Monte Carlo simulations indicate that the choice of lognormal parameters significantly affects isotope uncertainties.
-For modest perturbations ($\sigma=1.15$), isotopic abundances exhibit limited variability, and the effect of individual reactions is more pronounced, typically producing high Spearman correlation coefficients.
-In contrast, with larger perturbations ($\sigma=2.3$), uncertainties increase substantially, and the coupling among multiple competing reactions becomes more prominent.
+Results from temperature-independent Monte Carlo simulations indicate that the choice of reaction rate factor uncertainty ($f.u.$) significantly affects both isotopic abundance uncertainties and the identification of key reactions.
+For modest perturbations ($f.u.=\sqrt{10}$), isotopic abundances exhibit limited variability, and the impact of individual reactions is more clearly reflected in the correlations, typically resulting in high Spearman coefficients.
+In contrast, with larger perturbations ($f.u.=10$), the uncertainties increase substantially, and the coupling among multiple competing reactions becomes more prominent.
 This reduces the linear correlation between individual reaction rates and final abundances, resulting in lower Spearman correlation coefficients.

-Large perturbations also lead to greater variability and, in some cases, multi-peaked abundance distributions.
+Large perturbations also lead to greater variability and, in some cases, multi-peak abundance distributions.
 These multi-peak structures can arise not only from coupled reaction effects but also, in certain cases, from a single reaction, exemplified by $^{55}$Co and $^{64}$Zn.
-Conversely, smaller perturbations lead to less variability and predominantly single-peaked distributions, consistent with earlier studies~\citep{Parikh2008,Moreno2009}.
+In contrast, smaller perturbations lead to less variability and predominantly single-peaked distributions, consistent with previous studies~\citep{Parikh2008,Moreno2009}.
+However, it should be noted that the pronounced effects associated with the ratio between the $^{59}$Cu$(p,\gamma)$ and $^{59}$Cu$(p,\alpha)$ reaction rates are obtained under the assumption that the uncertainties of these two rates are uncorrelated.
+Accounting for possible correlations between the two rates may make such extreme ratios either less or more likely, potentially modifying the resulting abundance distributions.